-The Offer Shares that have not been allocated in the course of the Preferential Allocation (i.e. Remaining Shares) will be divided, in the first order, among Preferred Allocation Investors who subscribed for more Offer Shares than entitled with respective Subscription Rights and, in the second order, among investors who subscribed for Offer Shares without the Subscription Rights.
+The Offer Shares that have not been allocated in the course of the Preferential Allocation (i.e. Remaining Shares) will be divided among (i) investors who subscribed for Offer Shares without the Subscription Rights and (ii) Preferred Allocation Investors who subscribed for more Offer Shares than entitled with respective Subscription Rights.
 In case all Subscription Rights are used to subscribe for the Offer Shares, there will be no Remaining Shares to allocate in the general tranche.
-In case KJK Fund Sicav-SIF, E.Miroglio S.A. and East Capital Baltikum Fund fulfil their obligations to subscribe as described in Section 3.1.1., then there will be no Remaining Shares to be allocated in the second order.